Baseball Rakes for Field Maintenance

 Features:

-• A great choice for all playing surfaces.
-Baseball softball track & field even golf sandpits.
+• An excellent choice for all playing surfaces.
+Baseball, softball, track & field, even golf sandpits.

 • Sturdy.
 Aluminum.
 Won’t rust.

-• One side has long sturdy teeth to break up uneven surfaces.
-The other side is for grooming and leveling playing surfaces.
+• One side has long, sturdy teeth to break up uneven surfaces, and the other is for grooming and leveling playing surfaces.

 Trigon Sports Field / Aggregate Rake